siavash9000/im2txt_demo/README.md

 a suitable docker image, pretrained models (https://github.com/tensorflow/models/issues/466) and some trivial shell scripts for convenience.

+### Limitations:
+1. The command "git lfs pull" might respond with errors, due to the limited GitHub data quoata.
+  In this case you can
+  - wait until next month and hope you can perform "git lfs pull" before the data limit is reached OR
+  - use the above link to the pretrained models and download them manually
+2. The tensorflow version is fixed to an old one (0.12).
+Feel free to update and create a pull request!
+Thanks in Advance for your help!

 ### Getting started:

 #### Install docker (skip if already installed)